-The Fiscal Control Acts of 1957, found in T.C.A. §§ 5-12- 101 through 5-14-116, were intended to provide a means for counties to consolidate functions, establish uniform financial procedures, and incorporate business practices into the management of county finances.
+The Fiscal Control Acts of 1957, found in T.C.A. §§ 5-12- 101 through 5-12-114, 5-13-101 through 5-13-111, and 5-14-101 through 5-14-116, were intended to provide a means for counties to consolidate functions, establish uniform financial procedures, and incorporate business practices into the management of county finances.
 They are divided into three separate acts: budgeting, accounting, and purchasing.
 A county may enact any or all of the three acts; however, it is difficult to implement fewer than all three acts because each refers to certain provisions of the others.
 These acts, either individually or together, are adopted by a two-thirds (2/3) vote of the county legislative body or by a majority public vote in a referendum.

 If these acts are adopted, all funds managed by the county mayor and the highway supervisor are automatically covered by them.
 School funds may be placed under the management of these acts only if the state commissioner of education approves the transfer.
 T.C.A. § 5-13-110.